EMSA CHAMPIONS LEAGUE RULES

 Games may end in a tie during Round Robin play; however, a game that requires a

-c) Each team will play a minimum of three (3) games and a Trophy will be given to the First and Second place teams after the last game.
+c) Each team will play a minimum of three (3) games and either a Trophy or medals will be awarded to the First and Second placed teams after the last game.

 6.2 Pool Format